sdeigm/uni-meter/doc/input/Emlog.md

 # Using an Emlog smart meter as the input source

 An Emlog smart meter can be accessed using the generic-http input source.
-To access the Emlog smart meter, use the following configuration in the `/etc/uni-meter.conf` file:
+To access the Emlog smart meter, use the following configuration in the `uni-meter.conf` file:

 ```hocon
 uni-meter {